 Know Your Portable Equipment Permitting and Registration Requirements

-Do you operate a portable engine and / or portable equipment that emits air pollution?
+Do you operate a portable diesel engine and / or portable equipment that emits air pollution?
 Portable equipment includes, but is not limited to the following:

 - power generation